QuantEcon/continuous_time_mcs/ctmc_lectures/kolmogorov_fwd.md

 Moreover, a matrix $P$ is a Markov matrix if and only if $\psi \mapsto
 \psi P$ sends $\mathcal D$ into itself (check it if you haven't already).

-So, under the stated conditions, our difference equation {eq}`gdiff` uniquely identifies a Markov matrix, along with an initial condition $\psi_0$.
+So, under the stated conditions, our difference equation {eq}`gdiff2` uniquely identifies a Markov matrix, along with an initial condition $\psi_0$.

 Together, these objects identify the joint distribution of a discrete time Markov chain, as {ref}`previously described <jdfin>`.